BMW i3 Hatchback (2017 - ) review

 The biggest choice for buyers is whether to spend the extra on the range-extender version, as both it and the electric car come with the same high level of standard equipment.
 This includes alloy wheels, Bluetooth, a DAB radio, sat-nav, rear parking sensors and climate control.
 Beyond that, you can specify optional ‘worlds’ for the cabin, which give you different trim, upholstery and floor mats, and you can choose from various combinations of three packages – BMW Maintenance, BMW Access and ChargeNow (public charging) – which are available for an additional monthly fee.
 The Volkswagen Golf GTE and Audi A3 e-tron have similar kit levels, and cost around the same as the range-extender, though, and both are better all-rounders.
 The S version adds the power upgrade and visual tweaks we’ve already talked about, but nothing in the way of luxury kit.

 If an electric car will fit into your lifestyle, then the i3 is certainly worth a look.
-It may be dearer than other all-electric cars, but we think the extra is justified by the premium look and feel, and fun driving dynamics.
-The range-extender version though is outclassed by its rivals, which are more practical, smoother riding, and easier to live with, if less exciting to look at.
+Its price is justified by the premium look and feel, and fun driving dynamics, and there's nothing else on the road that looks like it.